teppyboy/vollerei/docs/common/functions.md

-# Common function for all games
+# Function for all games

 Since you should use the specific implementation for the target game instead, these functions may not be correctly documented.